Perfect Angel: Production

 With associate producers Malcolm Cecil and Robert Margouleff on hand engineering and programming the synthesizers, Riperton and company recorded Perfect Angel at the Record Plant in LA, Stevie Wonder's choice of studio on the West Coast.
-Perfect Angel was a musical romp through rock (“Reasons”), easy-going pop (“Seeing You This Way”) with a wonderful message song that closed out side one (“The Edge Of a Dream” – written in honor of Martin Luther King Jr.).
-Wonder wrote the title tune as well as “Take a Little Trip”.
+Perfect Angel was a musical romp through rock ("Reasons"), easy-going pop ("Seeing You This Way") with a message song that closed side one ("The Edge Of a Dream" – written in honor of Martin Luther King Jr.).
+Wonder wrote the title tune as well as "Take a Little Trip".

 At the end of production, there were eight completed songs; Wonder wanted one additional song to bring the album closer to the industry standard of a 40-minute run time.
-He asked Riperton and songwriter-husband Richard Rudolph to come up with a tune that they considered to be their “most embarrassing song”.
-With hesitation, Riperton did mention a lullaby she sang to her daughter Maya to put her to sleep at night so that she and Rudolph could spend “grown-up time”.
-With Rudolph's help, Riperton eventually created "Lovin’ You" from that lullaby, and the song was quickly recorded with Wonder on electric piano and synthesizers.
+He asked Riperton and songwriter husband Richard Rudolph to come up with a tune that they considered to be their "most embarrassing song".
+With hesitation, Riperton did mention a lullaby she sang to her daughter Maya to put her to sleep at night so that she and Rudolph could spend "grown-up time".
+With Rudolph's help, Riperton eventually created "Lovin' You" from that lullaby, and the song was quickly recorded with Wonder on electric piano and synthesizers.
 Rudolph supplied the chirping birds from a sound effects reel.

 Commercial reception

 Epic released Perfect Angel in June 1974, one month before Wonder's Fulfillingness' First Finale hit the record stores.
 While the album represented Riperton's eclectic musical directions, it posed a marketing dilemma with the label: is she a rock, soul or pop singer?
 As for radio, "Reasons", the first single, was embraced by the rock stations, but R&B radio weren't too keen on the hard-rocking guitar work heard on the disc.
 "Every Time He Comes Around" and "Seeing You This Way" hit a similar brick wall.

 Sales started slow, and Epic was ready to move on to the next project However, a few MOR (Middle Of the Road) radio stations were playing "Lovin' You" as an album cut.
 Riperton and Rudolph heard this and asked Epic to give the song a shot as a single release.
 The label agreed and "Lovin' You" was on 45 in November 1974.

 The single made a slow three-month climb to #1 on the pop charts in April (#3 R&B), thanks to an intense promotional schedule (her TV appearances on American Bandstand and Soul Train aired the same Saturday afternoon) and several in-person concert appearances.
 The album went Gold on the strength of "Lovin' You" and remains the only Gold Album in Riperton's career.
-Minnie Riperton was finally revered as the "lady with the high voice and flowers in her hair."
+Minnie Riperton was finally revered as the "lady with the high voice and flowers in her hair".
 The album also featured the song "Every Time He Comes Around", with Deniece Williams singing the background vocals.